toolleeo/cli-apps/README.md

 * [autojump](https://github.com/wting/autojump) - A cd command that learns - easily navigate directories from the command line.
 * [broot](https://dystroy.org/broot/) - A new way to navigate directory trees on linux, made in rust.
+* [cdwe](https://github.com/synoet/cdwe) - (cd with env vars) Wrapper of the cd command that sets and unsets env vars when you change dir based on a config file.
 * [fasd](https://github.com/clvv/fasd) - A Commandline Tool That Offers Quick Access to Files and Directories.
 It offers quick access to files and directories for POSIX shells.
 It is inspired by tools like autojump, z and v.
 Fasd keeps track of files and directories you have accessed, so that you can quickly reference them in the command line.
 * [fastdiract](https://github.com/dp12/fastdiract) - Lightning-fast cd and command execution.
 * [fz](https://github.com/changyuheng/fz.sh) - Fuzzy tab completion for z.